In this guide, we'll discuss how to manage Health & Safety in the office, Health & Safety law, and how to control safety risks.

 Risk assessments

-One Health & Safety requirement businesses must perform is risk assessments.
-A risk assessment determines what hazards at work are likely to cause a risk of harm to your employees, or visitors to your workplace.
-As well as controlling any current risks.
+Employers must perform is risk assessments.
+The purpose of completing a risk assessment is to formally document the process of identifying hazards at work are likely to cause a risk of harm to your employees, or visitors.

 Accident and incident reporting